deeplearning4j/deeplearning4j/compare-dl4j-tensorflow-pytorch.md

 While Java is not as fast as C or C++, it is much faster than many believe, and we've built a distributed system that can accelerate with the addition of more nodes, whether they are GPUs or CPUs.
 That is, if you want speed, just throw more boxes at it.

-Finally, we are building the basic applications of Numpy, including ND-Array, in Java for DL4J.
+Finally, we are building the [basic applications of Numpy](http://nd4j.org/), including ND-Array, in Java for DL4J.
 We believe that many of Java's shortcomings can be solved quickly, and many of its advantages will continue for some time.

 ### <a name="scala">Scala</a>

 We have paid special attention to [Scala](./scala) in building Deeplearning4j and ND4J, because we believe Scala has the potential to become the dominant language in data science.
-Writing numerical computing, vectorization and deep-learning libraries for the JVM with a [Scala API](http://nd4j.org/scala.html) moves the community toward that goal.
+Writing numerical computing, vectorization and deep-learning libraries for the JVM with a [Scala API](http://nd4j.org/scala.html) moves the community toward that goal, as does our integrations with [Apache Spark](spark).

 To really understand the differences between DL4J and other frameworks, you may just have to [try us out](./quickstart).